Filiz Akın

-Filiz Akın (born Suna Akın, 2 January 1943) is a Turkish actress, writer and TV presenter.
-Known as Yeşilçam Turkish cinema's "noble, modern, urban and elegant face", Filiz Akın gained a huge fan base in Turkey.
+Filiz Akın (born Suna Akın, 2 January 1943 – 21 March 2025) was a Turkish actress, writer and television presenter.
+Known as Yeşilçam Turkish cinema's "noble, modern, urban and elegant face", Filiz Akın had a large fan base in Turkey.
+She was an official ambassador, due to her third husband Sönmez Köksal being Turkey's Ambassador to France.

 Life and career

-Early life
+Early life and education

 Filiz Akın was born on 2 January 1943 in Ankara.
-Her mother Habibe Leman Şaşırmaz was a tailor from Ankara, and her father Bekir Sami Akın was a judge from Afyonkarahisar.
+Her mother, Habibe Leman Şaşırmaz, was a tailor from Ankara, and her father, Bekir Sami Akın, was a judge from Afyonkarahisar.
 Her mother was of Albanian descent on her paternal side, while her father was of Circassian descent on his maternal side.
-She has a sister Günseli from her mother's second marriage.
+She had a sister Günseli from her mother's second marriage.
 Her grandmother, Halime Hanım's father was a clerk of Atatürk, and her stepfather was Atatürk's executive assistant and would ask Halime Hanım's help in Atatürk's attire for state occasions.
-Filiz Akın lived in Beypazarı, where her father was working, until the age of 3.
-At the age of 5, she started attending primary school.
+Filiz Akın lived in Beypazarı, where her father was working, until the age of three.
+At the age of five, she started attending primary school.
 She finished her primary education at Sarar Elementary School in Kızılay, Ankara.
-Her parents divorced when she was 7 years old.
+Her parents divorced when she was seven years old.

-College years

 Filiz Akın continued her education at TED Ankara College Foundation Schools through boarding and scholarship.
 She received various awards at the school with her paintings and compositions.
 She passed all the classes successfully, and was chosen as an ideal student by her teachers.
 Her best-known hidden talent at school was her very good imitation.
 In June 1960, she graduated from college.
 After finishing her studies, she started working at the Ankara branch of American Export-Isbrandtsen Lines.
-After working at the company for 2 years, she became the head of its marine branch.
+After working at the company for two years, she became the head of its marine branch.
 She learned English, French, and a little bit of Italian.

 Meanwhile, she attended Ankara University, Faculty of Language, History and Geography for a semester and studied archaeology.

 Rise to fame

 With the insistence of her friend Oya San's mother, Akın participated at a competition organized by Artist magazine and became the winner in 1962.
 After she was told that she would receive the award only if she would play in the movie Akasyalar Açarken, she refused to accept it.
 Journalists and filmmakers came from Istanbul to Ankara to convince her, but she still refused to accept the deal.
 But when Memduh Ün came to Ankara and insisted on it, she accepted to play in the film.
 She left the university and work and came to Istanbul with her mother.
 Trusting the executives of the magazine and Memduh Ün, who convinced her to take the role, helped Akın start her film career.

 She signed the agreement and after shooting her first film Akasyalar Açarken opposite Göksel Arsoy in 1962, the producers prepared a program for her during the entire year.